How To Create A Consulting Business Plan (Incl. Free Template)Dec 22, 2022

 In step number 4, we will build your ideal schedule into the business plan for the next 12 months.
 To get started, ask yourself what the ideal consulting year looks like to you.
 For example:

 - Do you take time off your business in December?

 - Do you take holidays in both July and December?

 - Do you take off the last week of the month?

 - Do you work 6-hour days?

+To achieve new, bigger, and different business results, it’s essential to think differently.
 To accomplish your business model, you’ll need a new, more expanded mental model as a business owner.

 Define that future self.

 Name that future self.

 Visualize that future version of you who has checked off all the boxes on your new consulting business plan, and that these results are a no-brainer for you to achieve every month without doing anything out of the ordinary.